 ssl.conf file and start modifying it just find the directives given below:

 Just locate the given lines inside the configuration files:

 Then, restart the Apache webserver to apply changes:

 Step 2.
 Verify your server is using TLS 1.3.

 Once successfully enabling TLS 1.3 on your web server, you should always cross-check the configuration made are properly set.
-We want to introduce a couple of world-class tools which audit your server and gives an accurate report.
+We want to introduce a couple of world-class tools which audit your server and give an accurate report.

-- SSL Labs: SSL Lab is one of the free online services which performs a deep analysis about the SSL configurations of any web servers on the internet and shares the configuration gaps.
+- SSL Labs: SSL Lab is one of the free online services which performs a deep analysis of the SSL configurations of any web servers on the internet and shares the configuration gaps.
 Any buddy can utilize this service to fix the problem caught in the analysis report.